Quickstart

 When you run your script you should see something like:

-No question, that is far from impressive!
-Still, go with it.
-Small increments are good!
-You are now ready to dig in and see what CsvPath can really do.
+Hello-world examples are never super impressive on their own.
+But you are now ready to dig in and see what CsvPath can really do.